What Is Conditional Formatting?

 - In Smartsheet, rules higher on this list have precedence.
 So, the rules have descending hierarchy from the top to bottom of the list.

 - To change hierarchy, simply click on a rule and drag it up or down.

 Frequently Asked Questions About Conditional Formatting

-No. Conditional formatting only applies formatting to your cells, based on the values (text, numbers, dates, etc.) in those cells.
-However, you can use conditional formatting to manipulate the values in your spreadsheet cells by using formulas, or by creating rules that change the value of a cell based on another cell.
+No. Conditional formatting only applies formatting to your cells.
+However, you can use conditional formatting to manipulate the values in your cells by using formulas, or by creating rules that change the value of a cell based on another cell.

-Q: Can anyone change and/or apply conditional formatting to the spreadsheets?
+Can anyone change or apply conditional formatting to the spreadsheets?

-Users can view conditional formatting in the cloud version of Excel, but not add or edit any rules.
-Instead, the user will always have to download the Office 365 file and apply conditional formatting rules in the desktop version.
-Be careful for version control issues when working with Office 365.
+Users can only view conditional formatting in the cloud version of Excel.
+To add or edit rules, download the Office 365 desktop version.
+Be careful of version control issues when working with Office 365.

 Keep Your Team in Sync with Real Time Conditional Formatting in Smartsheet